-California’s Big 2021 Grid Reliability Decision: Expand Supply, or Manage Demand?
+California’s Big 2021 Decision on Grid Reliability: Expand Supply or Manage Demand?

 The CPUC last month issued a call for new demand response proposals, expected to yield a proposed decision by March 2021.
 But in the meantime, “it does seem like supply is moving ahead of load reduction, and that’s concerning,” Smeloff said.

-A growing demand for expanding demand response
+Growing demand for expanding demand response

 Both the CPUC and CAISO have expressed concern about relying on demand response for grid reliability, citing data that indicates it might not be showing up for grid relief at promised levels.